 Please remember that when you trade, your capital is at risk.
 Options trading is a particularly complex and risky trading strategy.
 A recent study using data from the Chicago Mercantile Exchange (CME) showed that 83% of all options on stock indices expired worthless.

 We’ve compiled a list of the best options trading platforms in the UK.
-These are our top three UK options brokers.
+These are our top two UK options brokers.

 Please remember that when you trade, your capital is at risk.
 Options trading is a particularly complex and risky trading strategy.
 A recent study using data from the largest options exchange in the world, the Chicago Mercantile Exchange (CME), showed that 83% of all options on stock indices expired worthless.